Aiven-Labs/kafka-button-app/story.md

 ...working out the story before I commit to slides

+Products and services we mention
+* Apache Kafka®
+* Apache Kafka® Connect
+* Apache Avro™️
+* PostgreSQL®
+* ClickHouse®
+* Karapace
+* perhaps mention of §OpenSearch®, Grafana®
+* and of course Aiven

 Show the app and get people to press buttons
 * show the Kafka stream (either by looking at the app page if we've got one, or by showing the output of the simple consumer app)